neumannLizzie/conditional-covariance/README.md

 ## Set a temperature grid for the analysis

-Estimation of the temperature grid: from minimum to maximum measured temperature in steps of 0.1.
+Estimating the temperature grid: from minimum to maximum measured temperature in steps of 0.1.
 The range is from -3°C to 26.3°C.

 ``` r